askap-vast/vast-pipeline/docs/design/imageingest.md

 See [Ingest Steps Details](#ingest-steps-details) for further details on the steps.

+!!!
+Warning
+    Recalculating the uncertainties using the Condon method will overwrite the uncertainties provided by the input catalogue.
+    Hence, this option should not be used if you have applied any sort of corrections to the input catalogue prior to ingest, or if you trust the existing uncertainties.

 ## Uniqueness

 The image uniqueness is defined by the filename.
 If you wish to upload a different version of the same image, e.g. a version where different Selavy settings were used in the source extraction, then you would have to make sure the image filename was different to the previously ingested image.